 The Australian Influenza Surveillance Report (AISR) is published on a fortnightly basis during the influenza season, typically between May and October.
 Influenza activity updates may be published outside of the seasonal period.
 A more in-depth end-of-season report is also published in Communicable Diseases Intelligence journal.

-- Notification rates this year to date have been highest in adults aged 85 years or older, with a secondary peak in the very young, aged less than 5 years.
+- Notification rates this year to date have been highest in adults aged 75 years or older, with a secondary, smaller peak in the very young, aged less than 5 years.
 This is consistent with influenza A(H3N2) being typically more prevalent in older age groups.

 - To date, the seasonal influenza vaccines appear to be a good match for circulating virus strains.

 The AISR aims to increase awareness of influenza activity in Australia by providing an analysis of the various surveillance data sources throughout Australia.
 While every care has been taken in preparing this report, the Commonwealth does not accept liability for any injury or loss or damage arising from the use of, or reliance upon, the content of the report.
 Delays in the reporting of data may cause data to change retrospectively.
 For further details about information contained in this report please refer to the AISR 2016 Data Consideration:

 For further information regarding current influenza activity at the jurisdictional level, please refer to the following State and Territory departments of health surveillance reports: